-Cerebellum.
 In adults, cerebellar lesions are unlikely to result in profound social deficits.
-However, damage can produce cerebellar cognitive-affective syndrome, which is characterized by "dysmetria of thought" (Schmahmann, 2004) involving disturbances of planning, decisionmaking and working memory, deficits in visuo-spatial reasoning, and verbal reasoning defects, and personality changes, anxiety, and blunted or inappropriate behavior (Wolf et al., 2009).
+However, damage can produce cerebellar cognitive-affective syndrome, which is characterized by disturbances of planning, decision making, and working memory, deficits in visuospatial reasoning, speech-generation deficits, verbal reasoning defects, personality changes, anxiety, and blunted or inappropriate social behavior (Koziol et al., 2014; Schmahmann, 2004; Wolf et al., 2009).
 This syndrome is predominantly reported after injury to the posterior cerebellum, with cognitive symptoms associated with the cerebellar hemispheres and affective symptoms with the vermis (Stoodley et al., 2012).

-Lesions at earlier ages lead to more conspicuous cognitive and affective changes. and the nature of the developmental delay depends on the area that is injured.
+Lesions at earlier ages lead to more conspicuous cognitive and affective changes, and the nature of the developmental delay depends on the area that is injured.
 Damage to the hemispheres results in language delay and visual and verbal reasoning deficits, and damage to the vermis results in withdrawn social behavior, impaired gaze, anxiety, and stereotyped behavior (Wells et al., 2008).
 In children ages 6 to 13, posterior fossa damage, particularly to the posterior vermis, has been known to produce cerebellar mutism, a syndrome in which language capacities regress by years, sometimes leading to total loss of the power of speech (Riva and Giorgi, 2000).
-Language deficits appear to be more than purely problems of phonological speech production, as they involve specific loss of grammar and/or vocabulary.
+Language deficits appear to go beyond purely problems of phonological speech production, as they involve specific loss of grammar and/or vocabulary.
 Mutism is often not permanent, indicating the existence of compensatory mechanisms elsewhere in the brain.

 This trend toward cognitive and affective deficits is particularly striking when cerebellar damage occurs near the time of birth.
-Perinatal damage to the cerebellum due to premature birth or as a secondary consequence of surgery produced social deficits and high scores on ASD inventories, at a rate of 59% (Bolduc et al., 2012).
-In this study, hypoplasia of the posterior cerebellar vermis strongly predicted autism evaluation scores.
-Perinatal cerebellar damage leads to a relative reduction in volume of the contralateral prefrontal cortex at age two (Bolduc et al., 2012; Limperopoulos et al., 2012).
+Perinatal damage to the cerebellum due to premature birth or as a secondary consequence of surgery produced social deficits and high scores on ASD inventories at a rate of 37%-59% (Bolduc et al., 2012; Limperopoulos et al., 2007).
+Hypoplasia of the posterior cerebellar vermis strongly predicted autism evaluation scores (Bolduc et al., 2012), and perinatal cerebellar damage led to a relative reduction in volume of the contralateral prefrontal cortex at age two (Bolduc et al., 2012; Limperopoulos et al., 2014).
 In addition, a number of cerebellar malformation syndromes have ASD-like signs, including Joubert syndrome, Dandy-Walker malformation, and pontocerebellar hypoplasia, all of which often include substantial delays in intellectual, cognitive, and social function in cases where the vermis is malformed (Boltshauser, 2004).
 In Joubert syndrome, 25% of cases are diagnosed with ASD (Geschwind and Levitt, 2007).
 These findings indicate that neonatal damage to the cerebellum can have persistent structural and functional consequences.